colvint/samo-is-dead/README.md

 - Scales processing units independently
 - Separates read and write operations
 - Publishes realtime events
-- Purifies code by describe effects as data
+- Purifies code by describing effects as data
 - Deploys to any kubernetes cluster with a single command

 ## Vocbulary